 Kids are their own people.
 Any of us can see this is an underlying theme in drama (in books, on the screen, and in real life dramas).
 It’s obvious from a quick look at how much our friends differ from their own parents.
 Years ago I joked that my anti-establishment neighbor’s son might just grow up to be a conservative stockbroker and that my frantically risk-averse friend could end up with a thrill-seeking daughter.
 I learned pretty quickly such jokes are not appreciated.

 But I thought I understood that kids go their own way reasonably well.
-I’ve managed to celebrate the unique passions my own kids pursue, even though their interests aren’t remotely fascinating to me.
+I’ve managed to celebrate the unique passions my own kids pursue, even though their interests are nothing like mine.
 I’m glad to see that we’re largely in sync on bigger issues.
 My kids and I tend to agree on politics and religion, we share a disinterest in most sports, and we’re all somewhat introverted.
 What we don’t share?
 A desire to stay close to our roots, geographically speaking.
 I’ve tried to raise them to be global citizens.
 Is it possible to take that too far?
 I’ve always lived close to my hometown and extended family.
 One or two of my four kids may not have that gene.

 One of my sons is entranced by Finland.
 I think it started while chatting with online Finnish friends.
 Hankering to drive, he told me that kids in Finland are encouraged to get driving experience starting at a very young age and given training to handle slippery and hazardous road conditions (ice + moose, for example).
 The licensing requirements are some of the strictest in the world, he explained, a pointed contrast to the jerk on the road in front of us at the time who was cutting off cars and weaving across lanes.